frontend-mafia/legolize/readme.md

 	.Buttons	= Wrong

-It's also a good idea to name the classes by describing the visual reference to the object but not it's functionality since you might want to use the Lego's elsewhere where it doesn't make sense to have the functionality name.
+Always name the css classes by describing the **visual reference** to the object but not it's functionality since you might want to use the Lego's elsewhere where it doesn't make sense to have the functionality name.

 Example:

 	.Button--primary 	= Correct
 	.Button--search 	= Wrong

+If you want to have a **functionality reference**, just add the fn-elementFunctionName

+Example:

+    .fn-buttonSearch